rust-lang/rfcs/text/0000-const-value-parameters.md

 ### Allow non-integer types to be const parameters

+It is entirely possible that we will want to implement a full-fledged dependent type system for Rust.
+This RFC is not intended as an alternative to dependent types, but as an interim measure that makes progress towards such a system, while also providing solutions to immediate problems.

 Here's a brief summary of other types of values that could be used as parameters, and the reasons that they are omitted from this RFC:

- - It seems necessary to omit struct or enum values pending further design work (e.g. there may be other features that Rust's type system needs to implement these, and either CTFE or specialized plugins are probably required for these to be useful).
+ - Allowing tuple parameters seems harmless but unnecessary, since one can simply use multiple parameters instead of a single tuple parameter.
+However, it may be a good idea to allow them for the sake of consistency.
  - Allowing arrays or any unsized type could cause problems for both compiler performance and symbol name mangling.
+However, arrays that are not too large should be OK, since they can be handled similarly to tuples.
- - Floating point values can have `NaN` values, and arithmetic is inexact.
+ - Floating point types can have `NaN` values, and arithmetic is inexact.
 It seems like a very bad idea to allow details of the floating point representation to influence whether or not a program type checks.
+This is especially concerning for cross-compilation, since floating-point arithmetic may yield different results on the platform that compiles the code than the one that runs the code.
  - References to static values (`&'static`) could be used as const parameters, as in C++.
-This does not appear to cause any major issues, and was left out only because it adds complexity while being less likely to be useful.
+This was left out because it adds complexity while being less likely to be useful, but it may not cause any serious problems.
+ - It seems necessary to omit struct or enum values pending further design work (e.g. there may be other features that Rust's type system needs to implement these, and either CTFE or specialized plugins are probably required for these to be useful).

 ### Only allow (or default to) a particular integer type

 If there was only a single type of integer that could be used as a constant parameter, it would not be necessary to specify the type of a const parameter.

-The current design was chosen to be more flexible and consistent with const values, and to be more reasonable in the event that other types ever became usable as const parameters.
+The current design was chosen to be more flexible and more consistent with const values, and to be more compatible with future dependent types.

-If the type of a const parameter defaulted to a specific type (e.g. `usize`), this would retain the current flexibility, though to an extent it would still privilege integer const parameters over other types added in the future.
+If the type of a const parameter defaulted to a specific type (e.g. `usize`), this would retain the current flexibility, but to an extent it would still privilege such parameters over other types, in a way that would seem arbitrary in the long run.

 ### Alternative parameter syntax